bayinfosys/bayinfosys.github.io/_posts/2026-01-01-87-inference-infrastructure.md

 InfiniBand's low latency and high bandwidth matter for multi-GPU training but are usually unnecessary for inference-only deployments, where the bottleneck is serving throughput rather than inter-GPU communication.
 Storage matters for model weights and checkpoints, which benefit from fast local disk rather than network storage.
 Access control, authenticating model calls, and dispatching requests, is where most of the operational complexity in enterprise deployment exists.
+Consultants deploying this on a client's premises face a different version of the same problem, covered in [deploying private AI on behalf of a client](/library/112-deploying-private-ai-for-clients.html).

 ## Serving software: how requests get dispatched